 6. Fixed speed camera detectors are illegal in France and the Netherlands so this function needs to be disabled on your GPS navigation system.

-7. Check whether you are going to be travelling through any cities with low-emission zones.
-These may require you to register your vehicle and obtaining an emissions sticker before entering the zone.
+7. Check whether you are going to be travelling through any cities with low-emission zones https://urbanaccessregulations.eu/.
+These may require you to register your vehicle in advance to obtain an emissions sticker either before leaving the UK or before entering the city.

 8. Seat belts must be worn by all passengers in the car.
 If you are travelling with children check the rules on when your child will need a booster seat or child restrait system.